Terms and Conditions of Financial Aid Awards

 a.
 Federal Pell Grant: Actual eligibility is determined by the federal government.
 The grant will be credited to the student’s account by semester when the Financial Aid Office has received the student’s valid, eligible Family Contribution from the federal processor.

 b.
-TAG and EOF Grants: The New Jersey Higher Education Student Assistance Authority determines actual eligibility.
+Tuition Aid Grant (TAG) and EOF Grants: The New Jersey Higher Education Student Assistance Authority determines actual eligibility.
 The grant will be credited upon confirmation of the student’s eligibility by the state.

 c.
 Federal Stafford Loan: The amount that appears on the Agreement, prior to loan processing, is the Financial Aid Office’s estimate of the student’s maximum eligibility.
 This amount does not reflect origination and guarantee fees deducted by the lender.
 The amount of the Stafford Loan cannot be finalized until a loan application is processed.
 To apply for the Stafford Loan, the student must complete an application from a lender.
 Specific instructions for completing and processing are on the loan application.
 Once the College receives the funds from the lender, the funds will be credited to the student’s account.